DKreutz0/VMWareWorkstationAPI/README.md

 Powershell VMWare Workstation Rest API Module.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This Powershell module allows you to interact programmatically with the VMware Workstation hypervisor cpore and virtual machines via the VMware Workstation Pro REST API
+This Powershell module allows you to interact programmatically with the VMware Workstation hypervisor core and manage virtual machines via the VMware Workstation Pro REST API

 Build Virtual Machines on the Desktop via Powershell using the VMWare Workstation Rest Api.
-This way you can automate tasks such as sequencing software machine or do automated roll-outs of a test environments, or just cloning or editing Virtual Machines.
+This way you can automate tasks such as sequencing software or doing automated roll-outs of test environments. or just cloning and/or editing Virtual Machines and manage there preferences.

 **This Powershell API Modules is currently still under development.
 You may use the code provided in the module freely!**